-- Project area map, delineated on a geographic information system;

-- General location map; and

-- Property parcel map.
+- Project area map, delineated on a geographic information system; - General location map; and - Property parcel map or recognized equivalent.

-Aggregation of forest properties with multiple landowners is permitted under the methodology consistent with the ACR Standard and the ACR Aggregation and Programmatic Development Approach Guidance for IFM, which provide guidelines for aggregating multiple landholdings into a single project as a means to reduce per-acre transaction costs of inventory and verification.
+Aggregation of forest properties with multiple landowners is permitted under the methodology consistent with the ACR Standard and the ACR Aggregation and Programmatic Development Approach

+Guidance for IFM, which provide guidelines for aggregating multiple landholdings into a single project to reduce per-acre transaction costs of monitoring, reporting, and verification.